DoepDopiDope/WerewolvesCompany/README.md

 ## Known issues

 Major:
-- If someone leaves the game, you can't just remake the game so that someone can join, even with LateCompany.
-Everyone needs to fully restart the game, or the mod will have major bugs:
-  - No role tooltip when hovering onto someone
-  - The cooldown may never go down
-  - No role obtained during role distribution
 - Players can use their role action through walls.

 Minor:
 - Spectator does not display the correct roles.
-I think it's because it's because it displays the role before it has finished updating it.
+I think it's because it's because it displays the role before it has finished updating it.q
-- When dead, the console may spam errors because it's trying to check if someone is in front of the dead player.
 - The first time a non-host looks up the list of active roles on the terminal, it will appear empty.
 - 'wc debug distrib' only works as a host, and will not do anything if performed as a client